-A base language model only predicts the next word — ask it a question and it may continue the question rather than answer it.
+A base language model only predicts the next word.
+Ask it a question and it may continue the question instead of answering it.
 An instruct (chat) model has been fine-tuned to follow instructions and hold a conversation.
-In this final tutorial you convert the TinyLlama 1.1B base model into a chat assistant using 4-bit QLoRA.
+In this final blog, we convert the TinyLlama 1.1B base model into a chat assistant using 4-bit QLoRA.

-This brings together everything from the Phi-2 tutorial — PEFT, LoRA, quantization — and adds chat templates and the purpose-built SFTTrainer.
+This brings together everything from the Phi-2 tutorial: PEFT, LoRA, and quantization.
+It also adds chat templates and the purpose-built SFTTrainer.

 Prerequisites: The LoRA and QLoRA concepts and a GPU environment with transformers, peft, trl, accelerate, bitsandbytes, and datasets.